pl-robotdecision/tutorials-active-inference/exercises/readme.md

 # Jupyter notebooks
-To solve exercises:
-- 1_FEP_TheSensingWheel_Perception_exercise
-- 2_FEP_PixelAI_MNIST_exercise

-The solutions are provided in a different folder
+This notebooks are exercises that you can complete to learn and evaluate your knowledge about the Free Energy Principle and Active Inference.
+The solutions are provided in a different folder.